-As our family contemplated how to spend my 17 year old son's high school spring break, my son lobbied hard to make it a motorcycle camping trip.
-Last summer, I picked up a 1995 Honda 750 Magna for the sole purpose of using it to teach my two sons to properly ride.
-Having ridden on the back of my motorcycles since the age of 4, I knew both sons would eventually take to riding so my wife and I agreed it would be best for me to try to instill safety and good riding skills before they ran off on their own and bought a motorcycle.
+s our family contemplated how to spend my 17-year-old son's high school spring break, my son lobbied hard to make it a motorcycle camping trip.
+Last summer, I picked up a 1995 Honda 750

+Magna for the sole purpose of using it to teach my two sons to ride properly.
+Having ridden on the back of my motorcycles since the age of 4, I knew both sons would eventually take to riding, so my wife and I agreed it would be best for me to try to instill safety and good riding skills before they ran off on their own and bought a motorcycle.
-Since spring break for my sons school was in mid-March, we knew it would have to be somewhere south.
-We decided on Gulf Shores, Alabama where my wife and I have enjoyed visiting in the past.

-So, we hooked up our Time-Out tent camper to our Goldwing and my son loaded a t-bag onto the Magna.
+Since spring break for my son's school was in mid-March, we knew the trip would have to be somewhere south.
+We decided on Gulf Shores, Alabama, where my wife and I have enjoyed visiting in the past.
+So, we hooked up our Time Out tent camper to our Gold Wing and my son loaded a T-bags piece of luggage onto the Magna.
 And we were ready to roll!

-On our first day we rode from our home north of Knoxville, TN to Birmingham, AL. We arrived early enough to enjoy a several hour visit to the Barber Motorcycle museum.
-It was great seeing all the outstanding examples of motorcycle history.
-We particularly enjoyed looking for a Honda CB750 since my two sons and I restored a 1971 CB750 with a sidecar several years ago which is now in the hands of a French collector.
-I also enjoyed checking out the 1975 Honda Goldwing since my bike is a 40th anniversary edition Goldwing.
+On our first day we rode from our home north of Knoxville, Tennessee, to Birmingham, Alabama.
+We arrived early enough to enjoy a several hour visit at Barber Vintage Motorsports Museum.
+It was great to see all the outstanding examples of motorcycle history.
+We particularly enjoyed looking for a Honda CB750 since my two sons and I restored a 1971 CB750 with a sidecar several years ago, which is now in the hands of a French collector.
+I also enjoyed checking out the 1975 Honda Gold Wing since my bike is a 40th Anniversary Edition Gold Wing.
 It is truly amazing to see how motorcycle touring has evolved in just one lifetime.

-Our second day was spent riding to the Gulf Shores State Park where we set up our basecamp for the next several days.
-The state park is a well maintained campground with clean amenities.
+Our second day was spent riding to Gulf State Park where we set up our basecamp for the next several days.
+The state park is a well-maintained campground with clean amenities.
 The only drawback was the constant breeze that made cooking and campfires near impossible.
-But that is sort of normal for any coastline.
+But that is sort of normal for any coastline site.